Dex-Rip/Core/README.md

 [Deployment](docs/DEPLOYMENT.md)

-[MasterChefRipV2](docs/MASTERCHEFRipV2.md) - if your project is interested in being a double reward farm on Trader Rip!
+[MasterChefRipV2](docs/MASTERCHEFRipV2.md) - if your project is interested in being a double reward farm on Dex Rip!

 ## Security